MBagrat/personal-website/_posts/dotfiles/2024-01-15-the-basic-of-dotfiles.md

 ---
 title:  "The basic of dotfiles"
 header:
-  teaser: /assets/images/the-basic-of-dotfiles/the-basic-of-dotfiles.jpg
+  teaser: /assets/images/the-basic-of-dotfiles/the-basic-of-dotfiles.png
-  header: /assets/images/the-basic-of-dotfiles/the-basic-of-dotfiles.jpg
+  header: /assets/images/the-basic-of-dotfiles/the-basic-of-dotfiles.png
-  og_image: /assets/images/the-basic-of-dotfiles/the-basic-of-dotfiles.jpg
+  og_image: /assets/images/the-basic-of-dotfiles/the-basic-of-dotfiles.png
 categories:
-  - Linux
+  - MacOS
 tags:
   - dotfiles
+  - environment
 classes: wide
 last_modified_at: 2024-01-15T11:08:45+04:00
 ---

-## What are dotfiles
+## What are dotfiles.
 Your personal, crafted configuration!
 - Text-based configuration files for the programs you use
 - Personal scripts
 - Called "dotfiles" because the file or directory starts with a "."

+{% include figure image_path="/assets/images/the-basic-of-dotfiles/the-basic-of-dotfiles.png" alt="The basic of dotfiles" %}

 ## Common dotfiles
 On Linux and macOS there are certain dotfiles you will commonly see: